How to Make Chinese Hot Pot

 In this Chinese Hot Pot recipe tutorial, you will learn how to serve this traditional delicacy using an Instant Pot, plus all the ingredients you’ll need.

 There are numerous versions of soup stock but the most basic Chinese hot pot calls for two simple ingredients: chicken broth and ground white pepper.
-For my recipe, I chose Kitchen Basics® Original Chicken Stock and McCormick Ground White Pepper.
+For my recipe, I chose chicken broth.

 For the fresh ingredients, you can get really flexible or creative.
 As a general rule of thumb, the basics are protein (meat and/or seafood), Chinese vegetables such as Napa cabbage and bok choy, fish balls, tofu, and mushrooms.
 These are the standard ingredients and they are illustrated in the picture above.